 Other workshops cover basic digital workflow and architectural photography.

-I spent many years involved with ASMP (American Society of Media Photographers) in leadership positions, including serving on the national board.
-This put me in constant contact with a wide range of photographers – students to pros – educating me about what it takes to survive as a professional.
+I spent many years involved with ASMP (American Society of Media Photographers) in leadership positions, including on the national board, leading to many conversations with a wide range of photographers – students to pros.
+This experience still informs me about what it takes to survive as a professional.
 I’m also a member of SPE (Society of Photographic Educators), the NPPA (National Press Photographers Association), the AIAP (Association of Independent Architectural Photographers), and PEN America.

 Workshops include the Palm Springs Photo Festival, all-day workshops in Los Angeles, San Diego, Salt Lake City, and San Francisco.
-Producers/sponsors include ASMP, MOPLA (Month of Photography Los Angeles), and LACP (The Los Angeles Center of Photography).
+Producers/sponsors include ASMP, MOPLA (Month of Photography Los Angeles), and LACP (The Los Angeles Center of Photography), and an online webinar on contracts.

 Other appearances include a panel on contracts at Art Center College of Design in Pasadena as part of the Bold Workshops, as a guest lecturer for MFA students at the New York Film Academy, as a visiting lecturer at San Francisco State University, and as a mentor for the Young Photographers Alliance.
 I presented at the Society of Photographic Educators Western Conference: Teaching Business and Understanding Professional Cultures.